 Musician and composer Lin Culbertson’s experience as an improvisor greatly informs her sound work.
 Her compositions are comprised of synthesized sounds, field recordings, and conventional instruments, and incorporate aspects of indeterminacy in their arrangement and performance.
 The influence of her graphic design background is evident in the use of graphic scores and visual translation software to include non-musical elements in the sound creation process.
 She is a founding member of the improvisational unit WHITE OUT, and has performed and recorded with a wide range of artists including Tom Surgal, Jim O’Rourke, Thurston Moore, Nels Cline, William Winant, Zeena Parkins, Mike Watt, C Spencer Yeh, Carlos Giffoni, Marina Rosenfeld, Andrea Parkins, and David Linton among many others.

 Lin earned a Bachelor of Music degree in composition from the University of Wisconsin, where her studies focused on Contemporary Composition, Electronic Music Production, Javanese Gamelan Performance, Ethnomusicology, and Studio Art.
-Additional studies included photography with Roy DeCarava at Hunter College, and graphic design at SVA and Pratt.
+Additional studies included photography with Roy DeCarava at Hunter College, and graphic design at The School of Visual Arts SVA and Pratt Institute.